 It’s often better when you’re more directly involved in the social conversation with customers.

 You know them better than the agency does, after all.
 They’re your customers.
 You also know your brand better.
 It’s your brand.
-So, you can write with a more authentic tone of voice, because it’s your voice.
+So, you can write with a more authentic tone of voice as it’s your voice.

 You have more control over the copy when you go in-house or freelance.
-That makes it faster, easier and cheaper because there’s less people involved.
+That makes it faster, easier and cheaper because there are fewer people involved.

 Similarly, you know your product best.
 You know the benefits to highlight.
 So, in-house or freelance copywriting can be a quick and easy way to write product page content.

-As per our e-Commerce capability article, it’s important to test and learn different content on these pages.
-That usually means you need to write multiple versions of the copy to test.
+As per our e-Commerce capability article, it’s vital to test and learn different content on these pages.
+That usually means you need to write multiple versions to test.
 That’s quicker and cheaper if you do it yourself.